The following policies align with the 2020-2021 General Bulletin. Click on each policy and the content will expand below.

 Students undertaking graduate work are expected to pursue their studies according to a systematic plan each year whether registered for full or part-time study.
 Occasionally a student finds it necessary to interrupt his or her studies before completion of the graduate program.
 A leave of absence is not to be requested unless the circumstances are such that the student cannot continue graduate study.
 Under such circumstances the student must request in writing a leave of absence for a period not to exceed two consecutive regular academic semesters.
-Forms can be found at the School of Graduate Studies website.
+Leave of Absence Forms can be found at the School of Graduate Studies website or can be submitted electronically in the Student Information System.
 The reason for the leave must be stated clearly, and the request must be submitted to the School of Graduate Studies with the written endorsement of the student’s academic department.
 In exceptional circumstances, the leave can be extended for another two semesters.
 However, the maximum amount of leave permitted per graduate program is four semesters.
-During a leave of absence the student must not seek aid from faculty members or use of the facilities of the university.
-This means that students may not take exams or defend theses and dissertations while on a leave.
+During a leave of absence the student may complete outstanding work in courses (subject to the established Graduate Studies policy on Incomplete Grades).
+The student may not, however, fulfill, any other degree requirements during the time on leave.
+Students also may not seek aid from faculty members on theses or dissertations and may not take qualifying exams or defend.
 A leave of absence does not extend the maximum time permitted for the completion of degree requirements, and a leave cannot be taken while students are on extension of the five-year limit.
 At the expiration of the leave the student must resume registration unless formally granted an extension of the leave.
+Students should contact their program and Graduate Studies prior to their return to request reactivation of their record.
 Retroactive leaves are not permitted.
-A student who fails to obtain a leave of absence, or who fails to register following an official leave, must petition the School of Graduate Studies for reinstatement in order to resume work as a student in good standing at the university.
+A student who fails to obtain a leave of absence, or who fails to register following an official leave, must petition the School of Graduate Studies for reinstatement in order to resume work as a student in good standing at the University.

 Students must maintain continuous registration in the fall and spring semesters throughout their degree programs unless granted an official leave of absence.
 Students who fail to register for any academic term will be automatically withdrawn from their programs.
 Students who are withdrawn from their programs must petition for reinstatement in order to continue graduate study.
 The petition must be approved by both the student’s department and the School of Graduate Studies before the student may register for further course work as a student in full standing.
 In each case of readmission with full standing, the official letter will state the terms of readmission, including future time limits for the degree program, and the past course work that will be credited toward the degree.
 If more than 24 months have elapsed since the last registration, students may have to resubmit file materials if requested by the School of Graduate Studies.